Cuba: La Isla Grande

 Location: Cienfuegos

-Set off for Finca La Lima after breakfast for a Cuban cowboy day on a working farm.
+We set off for Finca La Lima after breakfast for a Cuban cowboy day on a working farm!
 We join farmers for a walk to the creek for a swim, use a press to squeeze our own sugarcane juice, and milk the cows before lunch at the hacienda.

-We then carry on to Cienfuegos, the Pearl of the South, where our local guide gives us a tour of this colonial city, first settled in the 19th century by French immigrants.
+We then carry on to Cienfuegos, the Pearl of the South, where we take a tour of this colonial city, first settled in the 19th century by French immigrants.
 We visit some of the most important plazas, including Plaza José Martí, and learn of Beny Moré, a Cuban musical legend who often sang of his adoration for Cienfuegos.
-We then check into our casas particulares, followed by dinner in a paladar.
+We then check into our casas particulares.

 Accommodation: Casas particulares